itsmasso/microtransaction-tracker/README.md

   Log individual in-game purchases to monitor your spending per game.

 - **Track Subscriptions**
-  Manage recurring game or service subscriptions and see time until next billing.
+  Manage recurring game or service subscriptions and see the  time until next billing.

 - **Analytics**
   Visualize where your money is going with summaries and charts.